CoreProc/kandidata-web/readme.md

 *GET api/tweets*
 - collection of tweets, paginated, and sorted by `tweet_date` in descending order.
 By default, this endpoint will only show tweets with sentiment, keyword, and emotional data.
 Include key `all=1` so you can pull all the tweets even without them.
+Use the optional parameter `candidate_id` to filter tweets by candidate.

  Please note that the API doesn't require authentication but it throttles requests by 60 requests per minute.